laurens-in/workshop-browser2021-code/text.md

 ---> Adorno is a strong critic of mass culture, Benjamin thinks it has potential to destroy itself in the same way that within capitalism there is the potential to destroy captialism (Engels).

-power structures
+---> Pierre Schaeffer : Nothing possible outside doremi

+---> if nothing is possible outside, and its wrong to be inside ---> generative music power structures